 AB Mauri's profitability has been impacted by competitive pricing pressures in some of its businesses, compounded by macroeconomic conditions, including high inflation rates and currency devaluation.
 There is a risk that these cash generating units ('CGUs') or groups of CGUs may not achieve the anticipated business performance to support their carrying value, or that the estimated fair value of the CGUs may not support their carrying value.
 This could lead to an impairment charge that has not been recognised by management.
-Significant judgement is required in forecasting the future cash flows of each CGU or, in the case of goodwill, group of CGUs, together with the rate at which they are discounted, or in estimating a CGU's fair value less costs of disposal.

-There has been no significant change in this - overall risk during the period.
+Significant judgement is required in forecasting the future cash flows of each CGU or, in the case of goodwill, group of CGUs, together with the rate at which they are discounted, or in estimating a CGU's fair value less costs of disposal There has been no significant change in this overall risk during the period.

-Refer to the audit committee report (page 113); accounting policies (page 158 to 159); accounting estimates and judgement (page 161) and notes 8,9 and 10 to the consolidated financial statements (pages 170 to 174).
+Refer to the audit committee report (page accounting estimates and judgement (page 161) and notes 8,9 and 10 to the consolidated financial statements (pages 170 to 174).

-- for Azucarera and China Sugar, performing an independent current and historical market analysis to assess future sugar price and cost assumptions, with support from our valuation specialists on future sugar prices; - for Allied Bakeries, where the recoverable amount is based on fair value less costs of disposal, considering the evidence available as to whether the recoverable amount represents an appropriate estimate of a market participant's valuation of the CGU: - for Australian meat, analysing historical data to better understand the operations and to assess the ability to achieve forecast volume growth, operational improvements and production yields; - for AB Mauri, considering the historical achievement of volume and price growth and cost savings and comparing these to external market growth forecasts to assess the ability to achieve forecast growth; - in conjunction with our valuation specialists, assessing the discount rates used by determining independently a range of acceptable rates for each CGU, considering market data and comparable organisations, and comparing these ranges to the rates used by management; - validating the growth rates assumed by comparing them to economic and industry forecasts; and - considering contra evidence obtained during the course of the audit.
+for Azucarera and China Sugar, performing an independent current and historical market analysis to assess future sugar price and cost assumptions, with support from our valuation specialists on future sugar prices.

+for Allied Bakeries, where the recoverable amount is based on fair value less costs of disposal, considering the evidence available as to whether the recoverable amount represents an appropriate estimate of a market participant's valuation of the CGU;

+for Australian meat, analysing historical data to better understand the operations and to assess the ability to achieve forecast volume growth, operational improvements and production yields; for AB Mauri, considering the historical achievement of volume and price growth and cost savings and comparing these to external market growth forecasts to assess the ability to achieve forecast growth; rates used by management;

-For all CGUs we calculated the degree to which the key inputs and assumptions would need to fluctuate before an impairment is triggered and we considered the likelihood of this occurring.
+course of the audit.
+For all CGUs we calculated the degree to which the 113); accounting policies (page 158 to 159); key inputs and assumptions would need to fluctuate before an impairment is triggered and we considered the likelihood of this occurring.
 We performed our own sensitivities on the group's forecasts and, for Azucarera and China Sugar, performed our own independent assessment of future sugar price, beet cost and area assumptions.
 We then determined whether adequate headroom remained using these sensitivities and our independent assessment.

 We assessed the disclosures in notes 8,9 and 10 against the requirements of IAS 36 Impairment of Assets, in particular in respect of the requirement to disclose further sensitivities for CGUs where a reasonably possible change in a key assumption would cause an impairment.
 For the AB Mauri, Azucarera and China Sugar CGUs, the audit procedures performed to address this risk were performed by the Group audit team.
 The Primark, Allied Bakeries and Australian meat CGUs were subject to full scope audit procedures by the respective component teams and reviewed by the group team.